salih18/my-gpt-client/README.md

 - **Persistent Session IDs**: If you're experiencing issues with session continuity, ensure `session_id.txt` is readable and writable.
 - **API Communication**: Confirm that the API URL and credentials are correctly configured and that the API service is available.

----

-This updated `README.md` clarifies the application's features, especially highlighting how to use and modify the `customInstructions` for personalized text generation.
-Remember to replace `<repository-url>` and `<repository-directory>` with your actual repository details.